Andrew Catalon

 Andrew Catalon (born September 7, 1979) is an American sportscaster.
-He has announced NFL on CBS, PGA Tour on CBS, College Basketball on CBS, NBA on CBS and NCAA March Madness.
-He has done play-by-play alongside James Lofton on National Football League (NFL) telecasts since 2017.
+He has announced NFL on CBS, PGA Tour on CBS, College Basketball on CBS, and NCAA March Madness.
+He has done play-by-play alongside Tiki Barber and Jason McCourty on National Football League (NFL) telecasts since 2024, and Steve Lappas on college basketball telecasts since 2015.

 Early life and education

 Catalon grew up in the Short Hills section of Millburn, New Jersey and graduated in 1997 from Millburn High School.
 He attended the S. I. Newhouse School of Public Communications at Syracuse University, graduating in 2001.
-At Syracuse, he worked for the WAER-FM.
+At Syracuse, he worked for WAER-FM.

 Career

 Catalon was the sports director at WVNY until its news department was shuttered in September 2003 due to financial troubles.
 He joined WNYT as the weekend sports anchor three months later in December.
 He eventually was the station's primary sports anchor until his requested demotion to part-time status was granted in December 2012.
 By then, he had play-by-play basketball assignments with the UConn Huskies women's team for SNY and the Mountain West Conference on CBS Sports Network.
 He also freelanced at WFAN before joining CBS Sports Network on a full-time basis after his departure from WNYT on July 19, 2013.
 Catalon served as a tennis play-by-play announcer for the 2016 Olympic Games and has called the Masters Tournament and PGA Championship in golf.

 On March 22, 2014, Catalon was announcing an NCAA Tournament game of Gonzaga against Oklahoma State.
 In order to get back into the game, Oklahoma State was intentionally fouling Gonzaga's Przemek Karnowski, a poor free throw shooter.
-Catalon called this strategy "hack a polack", to which his broadcasting partner Mike Gminski immediately said "Easy now."
+Catalon called this strategy "hack a polack", to which his broadcasting partner Mike Gminski, who is of Polish descent, immediately said "Easy now."
 Catalon had to apologize on air for his use of a racial slur and to Karnowski personally.
 Karnowski tweeted that he appreciated the apology.

 In 2022, he was inducted into Syracuse University's WAER Hall of Fame.

 Personal life

-Catalon lives in New Jersey with his wife, Jessica Layton, who is a news reporter.
+Catalon lives in New Jersey with his wife, Jessica Layton, who is a news reporter for MSNBC.
 They have a son, CJ.